-What costs should new parents consider when examining their life insurance?
+What costs should parents consider when examining their life insurance?

-If one spouse is no longer around, it is likely that the surviving spouse will need to work outside of the home to keep the family going.
+If one parent is no longer around, it is likely that the surviving one will need to work outside of the home to keep the family going.
 Childcare expenses can be a large chunk of your monthly income, depending on how many days your children require care, the area you live in, and how old your children are.

 - Mortgage and other debt

-This is a major expense in most households.
-If one parent passes away, is there enough income to pay the mortgage and other bills?
+This is a major expense for most households.
+If a parent passes away, is there enough income to pay the mortgage and other bills?
 Many people choose to get enough life insurance to pay off the entire balance of the mortgage if one parent were deceased.

 - Current and future education costs

 A college education for your child may be a long way away, but the sooner you start saving for it, the better.
 Also, depending on the type of elementary, middle, and high schools that your child attends, there could be some big expenses even before they get to college.
 Items like school uniforms, field trips, and sports all add up.
 Many private high schools cost the same or more than junior colleges.